-The CCBC offers a limited number of regional, hands-on workshops around Wisconsin for librarians and educators.
+The CCBC offers a limited number of regional, hands-on workshops around Wisconsin and distance presentations online for librarians and educators.
 CCBC workshops are typically sponsored by Wisconsin library systems or library system(s) in conjunction with Cooperative Educational Services Agencies (CESAs).
 Additional sponsors may include area reading councils.

 We also present/exhibit at the annual professional conferences for the Wisconsin Library Association (WLA), Wisconsin Media and Technology Association (WEMTA), and the Wisconsin State Reading Association (WSRA) .

 Workshop Format Options

 CCBC workshops can take place over the course of a single day or over two days.
 We encourage planners to consider an evening component that might be more accessible to classroom or early childhood teachers, followed by a workshop for librarians/librarians and teachers the next day, or to collaborate with another organization, such as a reading council, to make an evening option available.

 Below are examples of typical presentations/workshops we provide.

 - Great New Books for Children and/or Teens

 - Collection Development (Facilitated discussion)